cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 to complete coursework in CSCI 1302.
 A *shell profile* includes commands and setting customizations that take effect when the profile is *sourced* (loaded).
 This step will set up your programming environment for 1302.
-It will tell the system where to find the java compiler and other tools that we will use throughout the semester.
+It will tell the system where to find the Java compiler and other tools that we will use throughout the semester.

-If you see something similar to what is presented below when you login, then the CSCI 1302 shell profile is enabled on your account, and you should proceed immediately to the next section of this tutorial.
+If you see output that starts with ``[cs1302]`` when you login to Odin, then the CSCI 1302 shell profile is enabled on your account.
+Your output does not have to match the image below exactly as we often change the shell profile.
+If you see similar output, you can proceed to the next section of this tutorial.

 .. figure:: img/cs1302-profile-check-demo.svg?1